 Before Beavis passed away, he and Bella were inseparable.
 They ate together, played together, and even shared living quarters.
 Beavis passed away in 2012, but the pair's story resurfaced after a video that the owner shot of the two appeared on Reddit.

-, as Bella realizes that her friend is not coming to life, she whimpers, nuzzles, and licks her friend as if trying to say goodbye.
+In the heartbreaking video, as Bella realizes that her friend is not coming to life, she whimpers, nuzzles, and licks her friend as if trying to say goodbye.

 My dog Hachi had a "crush" on my parents elderly cat named "Misty".
 For years, Hachi would tentatively try to approach Misty- only to be rebuffed by a loud hiss and a fierce stare.
 When Misty died, she was buried in the backyard with a simple ceremony.
 After the burial, Hachi began whimpering and digging frantically at the soil.
 For days, he wouldn't leave the site.